jepstein-eagle/adaptable/packages/adaptable/readme/Functions/dashboard_function.md

 The Dashboard can be heavily customised so that it fits your needs.

+## Dashboard Visiblity Modes
-There are 3 modes for the Dashboard:
+There are 3 visibility modes for the Dashboard:

 - **Full** - This shows everything in the Dashboard opened up with one tab open.